โ Purpose and ethos

 -

-Free and open access: removes financial barrier for groups, individuals, and carers.
+Free and open access: removes financial barriers for individuals, groups and carer partners.

 -

-Practitioner-led: The author’s background suggests professional credibility (dementia nursing).
+Practitioner-led: The author’s background suggests professional credibility (dementia nurse consultant NHS Wales).

 -